New higher derivative action for tensor multiplet in N=2 conformal supergravity in four dimensions: Introduction

 The procedure of superconformal multiplet calculus has been used in the past to construct several higher derivative invariants, in various dimensions and of relevance to us here, in four dimensions \cite{Bergshoeff:1980is,Butter:2013lta,Kuzenko:2015jxa,deWit:2010za}.
 Recently, higher derivative couplings have also been discussed in the literature in the projective superspace formulation of conformal supergravity \cite{Kuzenko:2009zu, Butter:2010jm, Butter:2012sb}.
 These results have played an important role in understanding higher derivative corrections to black hole entropy.
 Thus construction of new density formula, thereby new Poincar\'e supergravity invariants is of interest, as it allows us to study and understand these results further.

-In this paper, we construct a new density formula in four dimensional $\mathcal{N}=2$ conformal supergravity, using the covariant superform method presented in \cite{Butter:2019edc}, which is based on the `ectoplasm' principle presented in \cite{Gates:1997ag,Gates:1997kr}.
+In this paper, we construct a new density formula in four dimensional $\mathcal{N}=2$ conformal supergravity, using the covariant superform method.
+This is a standard method which is used to construct invariant actions in supergravity in various dimensions (See \cite{Butter:2012ze, Butter:2013rba, Kuzenko:2013vha, Butter:2014xxa}).
+It was first introduced in superspace as the `ectoplasm principle' \cite{Gates:1997ag,Gates:1997kr} and has been recently applied in \cite{Butter:2019edc} to construct the most general actions for $\mathcal{N}=4$ conformal supergravity.
+Similar ideas have also been used in rheonomic approach to supergravity \cite{DAuria:1982mkx,Castellani:1991eu}.
 We will elaborate on this method later.
 The crucial difference of the new density formula from the earlier ones is that the lowest component (i.e the component with the lowest Weyl weight) of the multiplet from which it is constructed is a spinor $\Sigma_{ijk}$.
 It is a superconformal primary field\footnote{A field that is invariant under special conformal transformation and S-supersymmetry is known as superconformal primary field.
 S-supersymmetry is a different kind of supersymmetry that arises in conformal supergravity.
 It is different from the ordinary supersymmetry which is referred to as the Q-supersymmetry.
 For details we refer the reader to appendix-\ref{N2Weyl}}, transforms in the $\textbf{4}$ of SU(2) R symmetry, has chirality $-1$, chiral weight $-1/2$ and Weyl weight $+5/2$.
 Along with its supersymmetry descendents, it appears in the density formula as:

 where the Lagrangian density $\mathcal{L}$ is given as: